nnellans/ado-pipelines-guide/README.md

 ---
-Triggers
-- Tells the Pipeline when to run

 Stages
 - A logical boundary that can be used to mark seperation of concerns (one example being Build, QA, Production)
 - Stages are comprised of one or more Jobs (max of 256 Jobs per Stage)